Do you have a side hustle today? If not, consider the side hustle that’s right for you.

 - LinkedIn ProFinder

 - Private Facebook Groups

 These are clients who may have brick-and-mortar businesses in your area, such as insurance agents and lawyers.

 Offline clients represent a tremendous opportunity as they are often less comfortable with marketing their businesses online than businesses referenced above.
 These clients know the importance of SEO, but they haven’t invested the time to make improvements.
 (Small business owners are busy and often wear many hats.)

 Make a list of small businesses in your community that you frequent.
 Find out who the owners and managers are of these small businesses.
 When you’re ready, reach out pitch those digital marketing and SEO strategies, like content marketing, that can help them grow.

 While you may only need one client to meet the financial goal for your side hustle, the most important is keeping this client for the long haul (unless you prefer to work on a project basis).

 A key to growing your side hustle in digital marketing and SEO is one HAPPY client.

-Good communications skills and excellent customer service are critical to make your new client a HAPPY client who is likely to keep working with you for months or even year.
+Good communications skills and excellent customer service are critical to making your new client a HAPPY client who is likely to keep working with you for months or even years.